Volta a Catalunya 2019: The Route

 The 2nd stage travels from Mataró to Sant Feliu de Guíxols.
 Three moderate climbs underway, so a sprint finish is a likely scenario.

 Stage 3 is another thing altogether.
 The race runs from Sant Feliu de Guíxols to a high altitude finish in Vallter 2000.
 The final climb to the ski resort is 12 kilometres and the average gradient is 7.3%.
-Occasionally the inclination kicks up up to 14%.
+Occasionally the inclination kicks up to 14%.

-More high mountains in the 4th stage, as Volta a Catalunya takes in its traditional summit finish in La Molina.
+More high mountains in the 4th stage, as the Volta a Catalunya takes in its traditional summit finish in La Molina.
 The winner succeeds Alejandro Valverde (2018, 2017), Daniel Martin (2016), Tejay van Garderen (2015) and Joaquim Rodríguez (2014), so it is fair to say the ski resort is a regular host.
 The final haul up is 9 kilometres at 6% and when the riders move through La Molina the route continues with a short drop and a 2 kilometres climb to the line.

-Traditionally the Volta a Catalunya ends with the a circuit race in Barcelona, that revolves around Alto de Montjuïc.
-Eight laps with two slopes – 2 kilometres at 5.7% and 700 metres at 6% – and the successor of Alejandro Valverde will be known.
+Traditionally the Volta a Catalunya concludes with a circuit race in Barcelona, that revolves around Alto de Montjuïc.
+Eight laps with two slopes – 2 kilometres at 5.7% and 700 metres at 6% – before the successor of Alejandro Valverde will be known.

 The reigning World Champion also won the race in 2017 and 2009.

-Volta a Catalunya 2019: profiles, more
+Volta a Catalunya 2019: routes, profiles, more

 Click on the images to zoom